 3rd in a series of briefs on Women & Wealth

-Join us as we delve into the existing landscape of women-lead companies and explore the systemic barriers and systems impeding their ability to build wealth through business ownership; and suggests strategies which grant-makers, policy advocates and practitioners can support to enable women to build sustained wealth through business ownership.
+Join us for a live webinar, July 18 at 10am PT/1pm ET as we delve into the complex landscape of women-led companies and explore the systemic barriers and systems impeding their ability to build wealth through business ownership.
+Participants will hear directly from the experts and have the opportunity to ask questions on the strategies grantmakers, policy advocates, and practitioners can support to enable women to build sustained wealth through business ownership.